Order of Culture: Order of Culture

 The Emperor himself presents the honor at the award ceremony, which takes place at the Imperial Palace on the Day of Culture (November 3).
 Candidates for the Order of Culture are selected from the Persons of Cultural Merit by the Minister of Education, Culture, Sports, Science and Technology, upon hearing views of all the members of the selection committee for the Persons of Cultural Merit.
 The Minister then recommends the candidates to the Prime Minister so that they can be decided by the Cabinet.

 Persons of Cultural Merit

 The system for Persons of Cultural Merit was established in 1951 by the Law on Pensions for the Persons of Cultural Merit.
-The purpose is to honor persons of cultural merit by providing a special government-sponsored pension.
+Since the Constitution of Japan stipulates that "No privilege shall accompany any award of honor, decoration or any distinction" (Article 14), the government is not allowed to provide pensions or rewards to recipients of the Order of Culture.
+The purpose is to honor persons of cultural merit (including recipients of the Order of Culture) by providing a special government-sponsored pension (3.5 million yen per year).
 Since 1955, the new honorees have been announced on the Day of Culture, the same day as the award ceremony for the Order of Culture.